mmodin/shiny-gcloud/README.md

 sudo systemctl status shiny-server
 ```

-## 3. Configure the firewall to allow inbound traffic.
+## 3. Configure the firewall to allow inbound traffic
 Depending on your use case you might want to configure the firewall to allow traffic.
 Shiny runs on port 3838 by default which will have to be added to the firewall.
 You can edit the default port by editing the shiny configuration file `/etc/shiny-server/shiny-server.conf`